 First and foremost, it means to be data-driven in our planning and execution; to make informed decisions based on data and research.
 In this series, we examine how to become a more data-driven communications professional.

-In the previous step, we developed an open-ended question that was specific, exploratory, and beneficial.
+In the previous step, we explained how to develop an open-ended question that was specific, exploratory, and beneficial – one that can help inform a communications program and narrative direction.
 In this step, we now must transform our question into the components of a data-driven investigation.

 Data-driven investigations begin with two parts:

 We’ll begin with our question from the previous part: What do customers like or dislike about the taste of espresso?

 What variables, what quantifiable measures could we make of this question?
 If we take apart the question, we see four components.

 First, customers clearly identifies the people involved, as well as implies a quantity.